 Spring and fall are pleasant and colorful, followed by warm summers and mild winters.
 Outdoor activities can be enjoyed year-round at parks, lakes, and forests located in and around Chapel Hill.
 Within a 3-hour drive are the Appalachian Mountains to the west, or the outstanding beaches on the Atlantic Coast to the east.

 Research Triangle Park

-The University of North Carolina at Chapel Hill, Duke University in Durham, and North Carolina State University in Raleigh form the three geographic vertices of the "Research Triangle".
-Within this area resides the 6,600-acre Research Triangle Park (RTP), dedicated in the late 1950's exclusively for research and engineering activities.
+The University of North Carolina at Chapel Hill, Duke University in Durham, and North Carolina State University in Raleigh form the three geographic vertices of the “Research Triangle”.
+Within this area resides the 6,600-acre Research Triangle Park (RTP), dedicated in the late 1950’s exclusively for research and engineering activities.
 Only a short drive from Chapel Hill, this elite community includes Union Carbide, Du Pont, IBM, Northrop, Northern Telecom, and the National Humanities Center.
-Of special interest to the Pharmacology department are the National Institute for Environmental Health Sciences, laboratories of the Environmental Protection Agency, the Chemical Industry Institute of Toxicology, and the drug company giant GlaxoSmithKline.
-This juxtaposition of academia and industry, and the interactions between them, has resulted in a unique environment known world-wide for excellence in basic research and innovative technologies.
+Of special interest to the Pharmacology department is the National Institute for Environmental Health Sciences, laboratories of the Environmental Protection Agency, the Chemical Industry Institute of Toxicology, and the drug company giant GlaxoSmithKline.
+This juxtaposition of academia and industry and the interactions between them has resulted in a unique environment known worldwide for excellence in basic research and innovative technologies.